Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 #### Granting database access

 Both the Web App and Azure Pipeline require the ability to connect to the database.
-Bicep has setup the users in the provided Entra Id group as adminiistrators on the SQL Server, but now we need to grant these two services access.
+Bicep has set up the users in the provided Entra Id group as administrators on the SQL Server, but now we need to grant these two services access.

 Connect to the Azure SQL Database either using the [Query Editor in Azure Portal](https://learn.microsoft.com/en-us/azure/azure-sql/database/query-editor?view=azuresql), or using SSMS locally.